-- (e) Administrative Penalties and Costs. - (e)(1)(aA) below, the amount of penalty to be imposed for a violation of this Code and assessed by means of an administrative citation shall be \$100.00 for the first occurrence of a violation; \$200.00 for the second occurrence of the same violation within one year; and \$500.00 for the third and each subsequent occurrence of the same violation within one year.
-The maximum fines imposed in this Section are based upon the provisions of Government Code section 25132 and will be increased automatically and without amendment to this Section upon any amendment to Government Code section 25132 increasing the amount of fines permitted. - (A) If the violation concerns a short-term residential rental subject to Chapter 84.28, the following fines shall apply: - (I) Any person operating a short-term residential rental without a valid permit in violation of Chapter 84.28, the citation fine amount shall be \$1,000.00 per violation per day accruing until the violator indicates, and Code Enforcement confirms, the violation has been abated; - (II) Any person operating a permitted short-term residential rental in violation of Chapter 84.28, the citation fine amount shall be
+- (e) Administrative Penalties and Costs. - (1) Unless otherwise provided in this Code or indicated in subsection (e)(1)(A) below, the amount of penalty to be imposed for a violation of this Code and assessed by means of an administrative citation shall be \$100.00 for the first occurrence of a violation; \$200.00 for the second occurrence of the same violation within one year; and \$500.00 for the third and each subsequent occurrence of the same violation within one year.
+The maximum fines imposed in this Section are based upon the provisions of Government Code section 25132 and will be increased automatically and without amendment to this Section upon any amendment to Government Code section 25132 increasing the amount of fines permitted. - (A) If the violation concerns a short-term residential rental subject to Chapter 84.28, the following fines shall apply: - (I) Any person operating a short-term residential rental without a valid permit in violation of Chapter 84.28, the citation fine amount shall be \$1,000.00 per violation per day accruing until the violator indicates and Code Enforcement confirms the violation has been abated; - (II) Any person operating a permitted short-term